rickballard/CoCiviumBackUp/legacy/Civium/admin/TheGrandPlan_20250805.md

 ## Purpose

-This document represents the master trajectory of Civium, its staging layer (Stnexid), and Rick's intended lifelong contribution pattern.
+This document represents the master trajectory of CoCivium, its staging layer (Stnexid), and Rick's intended lifelong contribution pattern.
 It is intended as a durable succession structure and project overview for future collaborators.

 ## Phases